 The life of a honeybee is mostly a predictable one.
 Young bees, called house bees, do the hive chores by feeding the brood and cleaning and repairing cells.
 These young bees grow up to become nurse bees, helping to feed the larvae in the hive and caring for the Queen bee.
 Some guard the hive to keep out raiders and then transition to a forager, heading out from the hive, travelling to find sources of nectar and pollen to bring back.
 In the hive, bees’ development progressions and movements, which are stimulated by the colony’s need, in a business environment, how can you NOT train your employees to perform better?

 Once upon a time, in a village high up in the mountain, a yearly event is happening: ‘The Fastest Tree Cutter of the year’.
 Every year for the last 50 years, it is the same man who wins.
 He is now 68 and since the age of 18 he has won the competition.
-But this year, a young strappy 18 years man, has decided to bit the old man as he believes he is much stronger than him by now: ‘It would be impossible to bit me’ the young man says.
-So the competition starts, the young man is cutting hard and strong, but every 50 minutes the old man stops and go away for 10 mins and return to start cutting.
+But this year, a young strapping 18 years old man, had decided to beat the old man as he believes he is much stronger than him by now: ‘It would be impossible to beat me’ the young man says.
+So the competition starts, the young man is cutting hard and strong, but every 50 minutes the old man stops, goes away for 10 minutes and then returns to start cutting.
 At the end of the day, the wood is counted and the old man has won AGAIN!!
 ‘It’s impossible’ the young man said, ‘not only I am stronger but I have never stopped once, and you stopped every hour!
 Why and where were you going??’
-So the old wise man looked at him and said, every 50 mins, I was going to sharpened my axe for 10 minutes…
+So the old wise man looked at him and said, every 50 minutes, I was going to sharpen my axe for 10 minutes…

 So, you see training cannot be a once-in-a-year thing.
 Let’s get everyone in a room for a few hours and we’ll have that box ticked.
 Training is a daily practice, but as an organisation you first need to know your offering and the standards you are setting yourself so that you can then train your employees to deliver exceptional service and achieve these goals.
 If your employees don’t know what is expected of them than how can you blame them for not delivering?